 Career Paths with a Master’s in Counseling

-Social Work Versus Counseling
+Careers in Social Work Versus Counseling

 If you’re considering a career in mental health or in school or substance abuse counseling, know that it generally takes two to three years of full-time study to earn the necessary master’s degree.
 The length of time depends on whether a program requires an internship or practicum to complete the degree, as well as your enrollment status.
 If you want to become a school counselor in P–12 schools, you may need to earn a master’s in school counseling plus a school counseling certification or licensure.